alan-ajay/Summer-internship-2025/README.md

-# Summer Internship 2025: Explorations in Quantum Computing
+# Summer Internship 2025: Explorations in Quantum Information

 Welcome to my repository for the Summer 2025 internship.
 This collection of Jupyter notebooks documents my work and research in the field of quantum computing.